Foundation Courses

 Students are required to select two courses, covering two out of the three areas below:

-Diversity 1: Courses that focus on populations (often named as non-dominant, minority, or impoverished groups) in the U.S. or Western Europe, and the systems or mechanisms that give rise to the experiences of power, privilege, and marginalization.
+UNITAS Division 1 (DIV 1): Courses that focus on historically marginalized populations in the United States or Europe, and the systems or mechanisms that give rise to the experiences of power, privilege, and marginalization.

-Diversity 3: Courses that focus on the culture, economics, politics or ecology of societies and nations other than those of Western Europe and the United States and that emphasize power, privilege, and marginalization or a critical analysis of how these cultures define and express themselves.
+UNITAS Division 3 (DIV 3): Courses that focus on societies and nations other than those of Western Europe and the United States and that emphasize power and privilege or analyze how these cultures or national communities define and express themselves.

 NOTES:

-• Service-learning courses, internships, and other experiential or community-based learning courses may be applied toward the Diversity requirement, provided they include a significant reflective component and have been pre-approved for diversity course credit.
+- Service-learning courses, internships, and other experiential or communitybased learning courses may be applied toward the UNITAS Division requirement, provided they include a significant reflective component and have been pre-approved for UNITAS Division course credit.

-• Although some courses have more than one Diversity attribute, all students must take two different courses; a single course with multiple attributes may not be used to fulfill both Diversity course requirements.
+- Although some courses have more than one UNITAS Division attribute, all students must take two different courses; a single course with multiple attributes may not be used to fulfill both UNITAS Division course requirements.

-• The Diversity Requirement cannot be fulfilled by independent study or a senior thesis.
+- The UNITAS Requirement cannot be fulfilled by independent study or a senior thesis.

-• Language courses cannot fulfill the requirement, although literature courses in another language may fulfill the requirement if they are designated with a Diversity attribute.
+- Language courses cannot fulfill the requirement, although literature courses in another language may fulfill the requirement if they are designated with a UNITAS Division attribute.

-• A student may fulfill one Diversity course requirement (DIV 1) by taking three 1-credit COM 5300: Dialogue, identity, and Social Justice courses.
+- A student may fulfill one UNITAS Division 1 (DIV 1) course requirement by taking three 1-credit COM 5300: Dialogue, Identity, and Social Justice courses.